pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

 * `HelloImGui::GetRunnerParams()`:
   a convenience function that will return the runnerParams of the current application

-* `SwitchLayout(layoutName)`
-  Changes the application current layout
-  (Only used in advanced cases when several layouts are available, i.e. if you filled runnerParams.alternativeDockingLayouts)
-* `CurrentLayoutName()`: returns the name of the current layout
+* `FrameRate(durationForMean = 0.5)`: Returns the current FrameRate.
+  May differ from ImGui::GetIO().FrameRate, since one can choose the duration for the calculation of the mean value of the fps

 ## Runner params